Always get medical advice before making any changes to your epilepsy medicine.

 Neurodevelopmental problems become more obvious over time.
 So you may not know about these problems until your child is a few years old.

 The Medicines and Healthcare Products Regulation Agency (MHRA) have published some more detailed information about sodium valproate.
-If you are taking sodium valproate, or your doctor is considering prescribing sodium valproate for you, the MHRA advise you to read the Valproate patient guide along with the patient information leaflet.
-This is because they are advising that, if you are a woman capable of becoming pregnant, your doctor should only prescribe sodium valproate if nothing else works for you.
+If you are taking sodium valproate, or your doctor is considering prescribing sodium valproate for you, the MHRA advise you to read their valproate patient guide along with the patient information leaflet.
+This is because if you are a woman capable of becoming pregnant, sodium valproate should only be prescribed if no other epilepsy medicine suits you.

 Sodium valproate may be the only epilepsy medicine that stops your seizures.
 Don’t stop taking it without advice from your family doctor, epilepsy specialist or nurse.

 If you would like to see this information with references, visit the Advice and Information references section of our website.
 If you are unable to access the internet, please contact our Epilepsy Action Helpline freephone on 0808 800 5050.